 Artists: Hyelim Jeon, Yunju Shin

-Seoul Exhibition Venue: Art Space Qualia, 41, Pyeongchang 11-gil, Jongno-gu, Seoul, Republic of Korea
+Art Space Qualia, 41, Pyeongchang 11-gil, Jongno-gu, Seoul, Republic of Korea

-Leipzig Exhibition Venue: IG Fortuna, Eisenbahnstraße 162, 04315 Leipzig
+IG Fortuna, Eisenbahnstraße 162, 04315 Leipzig

-Exhibition : 23–30 January 2026
+Exhibition: 23–30 January 2026

-Linked Program 23-29 January 2026
+Linked Program: 23-29 January 2026

-Exhibition Introduction
+Exhibition Framework

 Within this context, the exhibition experiments with a 24-hour online live-streaming format that unfolds simultaneously in Seoul and Leipzig.
 The two exhibition venues function as interconnected transmission stations within a single spatial inquiry, continuously streaming their spaces to one another in real time.
 Audiences can experience both sites simultaneously through live viewing or return to earlier moments of the stream to participate asynchronously.
 Even when the physical exhibition spaces are empty, the uninterrupted transmission of the works generates a new sense of liveness, where simultaneity and asynchronicity, presence and absence, intersect.